bitjump-io/xedit.app/README.md

 ## Getting started

-Install the latest version of Node.js (the LTS version is not enough) and NET Core SDK.
+Install the latest version of Node.js (the LTS version is not enough) and .NET Core SDK.
 Also git is used to clone this repository.

 ```
 git clone https://github.com/bitjump-io/xedit.app.git